91juhwang/loan_term_calculating_API/README.md

 Another assumption I made was about the debt rate.
 Assumption: `debt_rate = 10 year Treasury* + 200 bps`
 this translates to 10 year Treasury here is equal to 2.88% and is increased by 2% making the debt rate as `4.88%`

+## Database Model Deisgn

+Based on the 4 input fields, `address`, `rent_rolls`, `expenses`, and the `capitalization rate`, I decided that a `properties` table was necessary to connect first 3 data.
+Property will have many `rent_rolls` and `expenses` which we need to store the data in order to calcaulate the loan_amount quote.
+The overarching `Property` will be responsible for keeping tracks of the expenses and the rent_rolls, which makes it more scalable in the future for updating records.

+I was first against creating Quotes table since storing calculations breaks the 3NF in many cases.
+However, I created Quote model for this project since keeping track of quotes for the user seemed necessary.